magore/hp85disk/README.md

     * rename file in LIF image
     * Create, import, export copy, rename, delete, etc
       * You can add a plain text file, and translate it, into a LIF image with file format DTA8x (type E010)
-      * You can extract an translate DTA8x (type E010) into a plain text files
+      * You can extract and translate DTA8x (type E010) into a plain text files
     * [For more LIF documentation](lif/README.md)
     * Also see the Other Resources section above